 The most famous ghost in Chicago is Resurrection Mary.
 This ethereal specter has haunted the strip of Archer Avenue between Resurrection Cemetery and the Willowbrook Ballroom - formerly the O'Henry Ballroom - since the 1930s.

 No one is quite sure of the young lady's identity but a widely accepted origin story conjectures that Mary, after dancing the night away, left the ballroom in a huff after a fight with her date.
-Tired and angry, Mary may have been struck by a vehicle and killed while walking down the pitch-black, wooded stretch of Archer Avenue.
+Tired and angry, Mary may have been struck by a vehicle while walking down the pitch-black, wooded stretch of Archer Avenue.
 What makes Mary unique from other hitchhiker tales is that witnesses claim when offered a ride, she accepts and then directs drivers up Archer Avenue only to disappear when the car reaches Resurrection Cemetery.

-Mary appears as a young, pale, blonde dressed in a white party dress and further witnesses claim to have seen Mary roaming around Resurrection Cemetery at night.
+Mary appears as a young, pale, blond woman dressed in a white party dress and further witnesses claim to have seen Mary roaming around Resurrection Cemetery at night.
 On August 10, 1976, a passerby noticed a girl grasping the bars of the cemetery and, fearing she was locked in, alerted the Justice police.
 When the police arrived, they combed the cemetery but found no one.
 They did, however, find that the rails of the fence bent at sharp angles with two blackened scorch marks indicating where they had been pulled apart.
-The marks were in the shape of hand prints and appeared to have the texture of human skin.
+The marks were in the shape of handprints and appeared to have the texture of human skin.

 Along Archer Avenue, in the Bridgeport section of Chicago, lies the infamous Kaiser Hall.
-Back in its heyday, Kaiser Hall was a popular ballroom that not only catered to the immigrants of the neighborhood, but supposedly to the devil himself.
+Back in its heyday, Kaiser Hall was a popular ballroom that not only catered to the immigrants of the neighborhood but supposedly to the devil himself.

 According to legend, a young woman was swept off of her feet by a handsome, dashing man at one of the hall's dances.
 After hours of dancing with the young man, the woman happened to look down at her partner's feet and screamed at what she saw.
 Men in the vicinity assumed the man had made an unwelcome advance on the woman and chased him up to the second floor of the Kaiser.
-Once cornered, the man jumped out of a second story window, landed with ease on the ground, and walked away.
-The stranger got away but in the cement where he landed was the imprint of cloven hooves.
+Once cornered, the man jumped out of a second-story window, landed with ease on the ground, and walked away.
+The stranger got away, but in the cement where he landed was the imprint of cloven hooves.

-While the building itself showcases shadowy specters and strange noises, the most jarring manifestation reported is the pulverized face of a prostitute that is sometimes seen in a bathroom mirror.
+While the building itself showcases shadowy specters and strange noises, the most jarring manifestation reported is the pulverized face of a sex worker that is sometimes seen in a bathroom mirror.
 This same woman once appeared in front of the building's owner and informed him of how much she appreciated the renovations that were taking place.
 Sightings surrounding the establishment include men fleeing through the woods, corpses being carried off, and the sounds of gunshots and screams.
 Some visitors claim to feel as though they are being intently watched by something just beyond the trees.